priyan2115/surfs_up/README.md

 ![december_temp_statistics](december_temp_statistics.png)

 ### Summary:
+* Comparing the June and December weather, the temperatures and precipitation means are reasonably close.The ratio of the temperatures to the precipitation for the two months is also similar.
+The data supports opening a Surf and Ice Cream shop year-round.
 * There are two extra june and december temprature calculation we can see in following Images

 ![june_temp_prcp](june_temp_prcp.png)